Financial Support for University Halls

-- Funded pre-payment of rent (£275) and up to four weeks to pay your £200 security deposit if you choose to stay in UCB Halls of Residence
+- Up to four weeks to pay the £100 security deposit necessary to secure accommodation for students choosing to stay in UCB Halls of Residence

-- UniKitOut full kit out silver pack (www.unikitout.com) ready for when you move into our Halls of Residence
+- A UniKitOut essentials starter pack (www.unikitout.com) ready for when you move into our Halls of Residence

 - £200 cash payment in semester 2 (subject to satisfactory attendance)

-The financial support offer is available to eligible students in their first year of study only.
-For further information about our Support for Care Leavers click here.
+- The financial support offer is available to eligible students in their first year of study only

 Residential Support Scheme for College students

 If the course you want to study isn’t available near your home, you may be able to get help with the cost of term-time accommodation.
 You may qualify if your course is too far away for you to travel daily and you are studying for a Level 2 or Level 3 qualification (equivalent to GCSEs and A-levels).